alexabstreiter/awesome-qa-docs/README.md

 ## What the bot will do
 It will go through the history of messages and cluster all questions and answers using state of the art NLP models.

-Furthermore, the bot will post the most important coding questions (asked at least 3 times) on Stack Overflow / Stack Exchange, so they are being indexed by Google.
+Furthermore, the bot will optionally post the most important coding questions (asked at least 3 times) on Stack Overflow / Stack Exchange, so they are being indexed by Google.
+Please [contact](mailto:ko.abstreiter@gmail.com) us if you want to enable this feature.

 ## Commands reference
 Coming soon: